 Catalogue entry

-Scarab from sandstone Franciscan Monastery, Košljun Archaeological collection without inv. no. Krk (Curicum), courtyard of the house Šinigoj, date unknown Ptolemaic period (306-30 B.C.) sandstone: carving 1.8 x 1.3 x 0.65 cm
+Hard-paste scarab Franciscan Monastery, Košljun Archaeological collection without inv. no. Krk (Curicum), courtyard of the house Šinigoj, date unknown Ptolemaic period (306-30 B.C.)
+Hard paste: carving 1.8 x 1.3 x 0.65 cm

 Resources